-Plan your day at SFMOMA with this list of not-to-miss highlights.
-Begin your visit by looking at photography from the other side of the lens in the exhibition snap+share on Floor 3.
-Step outside to enjoy the abundant greenery growing on our famous Living Wall, then work your way upstairs to Floor 6 and take in the distinctive design of The Sea Ranch community.
-Relax and reflect at one of our artisanal eateries, and don’t forget to stop by the store for a quick browse before you go!
+Let us help you plan your day at SFMOMA with these don’t-miss highlights.
+Start your visit with the out-of-this-world exhibition Far Out: Suits, Habs, and Labs for Outer Space on Floor 6.
+Step outside to enjoy the abundant greenery of our famous Living Wall, then work your way downstairs to the Roberts Family Gallery and take in the vibrant digital mural by JR. Relax and reflect at one of our artisanal eateries, and stop by the store for a quick browse before you go!

-From family-friendly, California-fusion fare at Cafe 5 to Michelin-star dining at In Situ, there’s a wide range of options for anyone looking to fuel up during their visit.
+From family-friendly California-fusion fare at Cafe 5 to Michelin-star dining at In Situ, there are options for anyone looking to fuel up during their visit.
 In the mood for something lighter?
-Stop by Sightglass for Instagram-worthy coffee creations and treats— now with a second location in our free public space (museum admission is not required).
+Sightglass has two locations now featuring tasty and Instagram-worthy coffee creations and treats—on Floor 3 and in our free public space (museum admission is not required).

 Take a piece of the museum home with you!
 Curated as carefully as our exhibitions, the Museum Store has an amazing collection of books, home goods, jewelry, toys, and more — it’s the perfect one-stop shop.
-The best part is every purchase supports SFMOMA’s exhibitions and education programs.
+The best part: every purchase supports SFMOMA’s exhibitions and education programs.

-Feeling the museum fatigue?
-Step outside for a little fresh air and take in over 19,000 plants growing on our thirty-foot-tall Living Wall.
-Designed by Habitat Horticulture, the vast greenery offers a welcoming sunlit respite to the interior galleries.
-As the largest living wall in the United States, it’s a beautiful backdrop to the sculptures nearby ― plus it’s also great for your own photo-op.
+Step outside for a little fresh air and take in over 19,000 plants on our thirty-foot-tall Living Wall.
+As the largest living wall in the United States, it’s a beautiful backdrop for the sculptures nearby ― and for your own photo op.